Print3M/print3m.github.io/_notes/knowledge/windows/authentication.md

 ### Anonymous bind
 Sometimes it is possible to perform LDAP anonymous bind (no authentication), execute LDAP queries and retrieve interesting data.
 LDAP anonymous bind should be disabled.

+### LDAP Pass-back attack
+If we can alter the LDAP configuration in the application (e.g. printer config), we can force device to try to authenticate with the attacker IP, instead of DC LDAP server.
+We can intercept this auth attempt and recover the LDAP credentials.

 ## NTLM (aka Net-NTML)
 NTLM was the default authentication protocol used in old Windows versions.
 If for any reason Kerberos fails, NTLM will be used instead.